metacpan/metacpan-cpan-extracted/distros/E/Exception-Class/README.md

 # CONTRIBUTORS

 - Alexander Batyrshin <0x62ash@gmail.com>
+- brian d foy <brian.d.foy@gmail.com>
 - Leon Timmermans <fawaka@gmail.com>
 - Ricardo Signes <rjbs@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by Dave Rolsky.
+This software is copyright (c) 2021 by Dave Rolsky.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.